googleads/googleads-shopping-samples/README.md

 Now that you've configured both the common sample configuration file and set up your authentication credentials, it's time to build and run any of the included samples.
 As mentioned before, there are language-specific instructions in the `README`s located in each language subdirectory.
+Have fun!

 ## Possible Issues